elc08/MPclassifier/README.md

     Plot of the ROC curve of our regression model.

-### MSclassifier.signature_model object
+### MPclassifier.signature_model object

-In order to share an MSclassifier trained model, a signature_model class has been created.
+In order to share an MPclassifier trained model, a signature_model class has been created.
 This class contains information about signatures used for training and the model used for training.

 ```
-class MSclassifier.signature_classifier : ()
+class MPclassifier.signature_classifier : ()
 ```
 Although this class starts empty, depending on the developed classifier, after training this class will acquire the following attributes: